IAmCheeseman/cheelib/README.md

 And you're done!

-Check out [example_main.lua](https://github.com/IAmCheeseman/cheelib/blob/main/example_main.lua) to see how it's used :)
+Check out [example_main.lua](https://github.com/IAmCheeseman/cheelib/blob/main/example_main.lua) to see how it's used. :)